AdobeDocs/cc-everywhere/src/pages/guides/concepts/tethering.md

 Targets

-While you can initiate the workflow from any module (for example, Quick Actions), the target module must be either **Edit Image** or **Full Editor**.
-At the moment, only the Generate Image module can tether to Edit Image.
+While you can initiate tethering from any workflow (for example, Quick Actions), the target workflow must be either **Edit Image** or **Full Editor**.
+At the moment, only the Generate Image experience can tether to Edit Image.

 ## How to implement Workflow Tethering